Fees & FAQs

 If you would like to make an appointment, or to find out more, please get in touch by email or phone.
-If I am unable to take your call (my phone will be switched off when I am with clients or outside of business hours) please leave a voicemail and I will get back to you as soon as I can.
+If I am unable to take your call (for example when I am with clients or outside of business hours) please leave a voicemail and I will get back to you as soon as I can.
 I aim to reply to voicemails and emails within 24 hours.

 Is it really confidential?

 Yes.
-Any contact with me and anything you share with me remain completely confidential.
+Any contact with me and anything you share with me remain confidential.
 The key exceptions to this are:

 (1) Where there is serious and immediate risk of harm to you or to others.
 In such instances, I will remind you that we need to break confidentiality and we will confirm the most appropriate way to do this.

 (2) As with all BACP counsellors, I have regular supervision in which I discuss my client work with a professional supervisor.
 My supervisor is also bound by the BACP code of ethics.

 Do you take referrals from Employee Assistance Programs (EAPs)?

 Yes.
 I do take referrals, including referrals from EAPs.
 I can provide reports as required (for example at the start and end of counselling).

 Is telephone or video counselling for me?